March 2024

 Article XXII – Duties of the Secretary

 The secretary of the congregation shall be elected for a term of two years.
 The secretary shall not serve more than two consecutive terms.
-The terms of the secretary shall alternate with the terms of treasure so that both are not elected in the same year.
 If in the course of the term of office, a vacancy occurs, an election to fill the vacancy may be held at the next regularly scheduled Voter’s Meeting.
 This partial term will count as the first of two possible consecutive terms.

 The secretary shall:

-• Keep a careful record of all transactions of the meetings of the congregation and of the church council in books provided for this purpose.
+• Keep a careful record of all transactions of the meetings of the congregation and of the church council.

 • Keep a correct list of the voting members and the Voter’s Registration book.